 A shared receipt of the agreed time and location

 Your confirmation messages summarize details like the agreed location and time of an appointment.
 Any special meeting instructions can also be included.
 You may need them to prepare something in advance or want to guide them toward a specific room within your company’s building.
-The appointment confirmation includes all of that.
+If you’re selling trekking tours, for example, it is important for you to include all the necessary details about booking a tour to ensure a hassle-free experience for your customer.
+Experts at say that by including all of the important details upfront, you’ll help your clients feel more informed, ultimately leading to a more positive experience for all involved.

 One of the biggest perks will be for virtual meetings, where the physical location is replaced by a link to your conference room.
 Instead of using a static link (which leads to problems like Zoom Bombing), the clients will get a unique meeting URL that applies to their appointment only.
 They can join the meeting with a single click, making it super easy for them to attend.